-Spring is when I finally take my trail cameras out of the woods and paint new ones bought on clearance for the upcoming season.
-Since I only hunt public land, I’ve always use cheap cameras.
+Late spring/early summer is when I finally take my trail cameras out of the woods and paint new ones bought on clearance for the upcoming season.
+Since I only hunt public land, I’ve always used cheap cameras.
 I look for three very important features in a trail camera: quietness, no-lights and coloration.

 I’ve been running dozens of cameras annually, upgrading with newer ones as some get destroyed or stolen.
 Every season, I get hundreds of different bucks on film.
 This allows me to only hunt the places visited most by mature bucks in the two dozen or more units I scout.

 A common theme is, when mature bucks notice a camera, they seldom return.
 Often, when a daytime buck notices a camera, he becomes nocturnal at that location.
 Sometimes, he’ll come back, but he closely watches the trail camera, looking for the non-natural feature that alerted him.
 Spooked a second time, a buck is gone for good.

 I usually have several cameras in an area, so I often know when a buck leaves or stays.

 - Light.
 Nowadays, blackout cameras are very common, so I won’t buy a camera that doesn’t have this feature.
 Sure, you’ll sacrifice some nighttime range, but to avoid spooking the buck is worth it.
 Some bucks may not mind the flash of a red LED light.
 In my experience, however, more often than not, it’ll send smart bucks running for the hills.
 The lights also can give away a hidden camera position to thieves.

 - Camera sound.
 Loud cameras that make a click to record will instantly spook an animal.
 Sometimes, they’ll sprint off.
 Sometimes, they’ll stay for multiple sets to investigate.
 Then they leave the area for good.